Ireland's first population census was in 1821

 What was recorded: The acreage held by the head of household and the number of storeys the dwelling had.

-What has survived: Some fragments of this population census for small parts of counties Armagh, Cavan, Fermanagh, Galway, Meath and Offaly (then called King's County) are available at the National Archives in Dublin (see Resources below).
+What has survived: Some fragments of this population census for small parts of counties Armagh, Cavan, Fermanagh, Galway, Meath and Offaly (then called King's County) are available on the National Archives of Ireland's Genealogy website (see Resources below).

 The 1831 census